reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ### Functors

-In `Reason`, the syntax for creating and applying functors is nearly identical to the syntax for creating/applying functions.
+In Reason, the syntax for creating and applying functors is nearly identical to the syntax for creating/applying functions.
 Also, functor *application* is consistent with function application (again, space separated lists).